 Work from home

 Companies are only as strong as their weakest links.
 Disruptive employees are more prone to interrupt others in open office plans.
 That’s one reason to push Friday as a good day for top employees to work from home.

 Before the age of open offices, it was the norm for managers to shut their windows and take a nap after lunch.
 Lack of sleep lowers your IQ and makes you less productive (source: Business Insider).

 Year supply of beer

 Use unique perks in attracting and retaining talent.
 The startup Hipster made headlines for their ridiculous employee perks listed on the hiring section of their website.
-They offered things like a year supply of PBR.
+They offered things like a year’s supply of PBR.

 A gym membership can cost a company $40-80/employee/month and can mean so much more to general employee happiness.
-Take it a step further, and pay the employee to go to the gym.
+Take it a step further, and pay the employees to go to the gym.
 It is no secret humans come up with great ideas while exercising.

-Non-Monetary Employee Recognition Ideas
+Non-Monetary Employee Reward Ideas

 Charity of employees' choice

 Popagency.com in Seattle has a donation matching system as a benefit.
 Any nonprofit an employee donates to, up to a certain point, the company will match it.
 Another strategy is to make donations on behalf of employees as a reward.
 This can be done either via your company rewards catalog or as a bonus for doing great work.
-Connect recognizing with giving for extra effect!

 Status, Access, Power, and Stuff (SAPS)

 These are the dials you can turn to keep staff engaged.
 By allowing your staff to be a part of a special meeting where they make decisions, you are engaging that employee both in status as well as power.

 Fly a loved one out to visit